dyhes/zulip/templates/zerver/help/disable-welcome-emails.md

 {!admin-only.md!}

-By default, Zulip sends two emails to new users when they join, telling them their Zulip account details, encouraging them to download the apps, pointing them at our new user guide, and teaching them about topics.
+By default, Aloha sends two emails to new users when they join, telling them their Aloha account details, encouraging them to download the apps, pointing them at our new user guide, and teaching them about topics.

 You can disable these emails if they don't make sense for your organization.